-The proposal is reproduced under this cover for its evaluation by the 18th Meeting of the CMS Scientific Council.
+The proposal is reproduced under this cover for a decision on its approval or rejection by the Conference of the Parties.

-For reasons of economy, documents are printed in a limited number, and will not be distributed at the meeting.
-Delegates are kindly requested to bring their copy to the meeting and not to request additional copies.
+For reasons of economy, documents are printed in a limited number, and will not be distributed at the Meeting.
+Delegates are requested to bring their copy to the meeting and not to request additional copies.